MarkEScheidker/SecureMessagingPlatform/README.md

 ## Repository layout

-- `server/` – a tiny FastAPI registry that holds user accounts and their current Ed25519 public keys in memory.
+- `server/` - a tiny FastAPI registry that holds user accounts and their current Ed25519 public keys in memory.
 It exposes:
   - `POST /accounts` to create usernames with passwords (bcrypt hashes)
   - `POST /keys` to upload or rotate a user's public key
   - `GET /keys/{username}` to retrieve the stored key and version
-- `client/` – an in-memory CLI client implemented with asyncio.
+- `client/` - an in-memory CLI client implemented with asyncio.
 It handles:
   - credentials + identity key generation on startup
   - account creation and key publication to the registry
   - UDP broadcast discovery with signed responses
   - mutual authentication and X25519 key agreement (handshake)
   - interactive chat using ChaCha20-Poly1305 with transcript binding
+- `goclient/` - the Go client prototype (websocket/chat/crypto experiments, now self-contained with its own `go.mod`).

 Within `client/`, the code is organised into small packages: